ReactTraining/react-workshop/README.md

   insteadOf = git://
 ```

-- **You're having trouble installing node.** We recommend using [nvm](https://github.com/creationix/nvm). nvm makes it really easy to use multiple versions of node on the same machine painlessly.
+- **You're having trouble installing Node.** We recommend using [nvm](https://github.com/creationix/nvm). nvm makes it really easy to use multiple versions of node on the same machine painlessly.
 After you install nvm, install the latest stable version of node with the following command:

 ```sh
 $ nvm use default stable